DonMVB/aws/AWS_Assoc_SAA_C02.md

 - However, it is still recommend that you maintain approximately equivalent numbers of instances in each enabled Availability Zone for higher fault tolerance.
 - For environments where clients cache DNS lookups, incoming requests might favor one of the Availability Zones.
 Using Cross Zone load balancing, this imbalance in the request load is spread across all available instances in the region instead.

-### ELB Security:
+### ELB Security (Updated 11/6/2020):
 - ELB supports SSL/TLS & HTTPS termination.
 Termination at load balancer is desired because decryption is resource and CPU intensive.
 Putting the decryption burden on the load balancer enables the EC2 instances to spend their processing power on application tasks, which helps improve overall performance.
 -  Elastic Load Balancers (along with CloudFront) support Perfect Forward Secrecy.
 This is a feature that provides additional safeguards against the eavesdropping of encrypted data in transit through the use of a uniquely random session key.
 This is done by ensuring that the in-use part of an encryption system automatically and frequently changes the keys it uses to encrypt and decrypt information.
 So if this latest key is compromised at all, it will only expose a small portion of the user's recent data.
 - Classic Load Balancers do not support Server Name Indication (SNI).
-SNI allows the server (the LB in this case) to safely host multiple TLS Certificates for multiple sites all under a single IP address (the Alias record or CName record in this case).
+SNI allows the server (the ALB/NLB in this case) to safely host multiple TLS Certificates for multiple sites all under a single IP address (the Alias record or CName record in this case).
 To allow SNI, you have to use an Application Load Balancer instead or use it with a CloudFront web distribution.
+- SSL/TLS termination: Done at the ELB level, not the EC2 instance level (takes heavy lift off of EC2).
+Back end *can* be either encrypted or not.
+If you need end to end, ALB can support - but this requires you manually manage the certificate on the EC2 instance(s).
+You can only use ACM at the ELB level.

-## Auto Scaling
+# Auto Scaling

 ### Auto Scaling Simplified:
 AWS Auto Scaling lets you build scaling plans that automate how groups of different resources respond to changes in demand.
 You can optimize availability, costs, or a balance of both.
 AWS Auto Scaling automatically creates all of the scaling policies and sets targets for you based on your preference.